Sonay Kartal: 2025: Major fourth round, WTA 1000 quarterfinal, top 50

-Moving onto the grass-court season as a wildcard entrant at the Queen's Club Championships in London, Kartal defeated world No. 16 Daria Kasatkina in the first round, before losing to eighth seed Amanda Anisimova.
-The following week at the Nottingham Open, she overcame qualifier Léolia Jeanjean to set up a second round match against two-time defending champion Katie Boulter which she lost in three sets.
+Moving onto the grass-court season as a wildcard entrant at the Queen's Club Championships in London, Kartal defeated world No. 16, Daria Kasatkina, in the first round, before losing to eighth seed Amanda Anisimova.
+The following week at the Nottingham Open, she overcame qualifier Léolia Jeanjean to set up a second round match against two-time defending champion, Katie Boulter, which she lost in three sets.

 At Wimbledon, Kartal defeated 20th seed Jeļena Ostapenko, Viktoriya Tomova and qualifier Diane Parry to reach the fourth round at a major for the first time, at which point she lost to Anastasia Pavlyuchenkova.
-Despite her loss, she reached a new career-high ranking of world No. 44 on 14 July 2025.
+Despite her loss, she reached a new career-high ranking of world No. 44, on 14 July 2025.

 Making her main-draw debut at the US Open, Kartal lost in the first round to 18th seed Haddad Maia in three sets.

 At the BJK Cup finals, Kartal defeated Ena Shibahara in straight sets as Great Britain overcame Japan 2–0 to reach the semifinals.
 In the last four, she lost to Emma Navarro in three sets as the team were eliminated 2–0 by the USA.
 At the China Open, Kartal defeated Alycia Parks, 14th seed Daria Kasatkina and Maya Joint to make it into the fourth round.
 She then overcame world No. 5, Mirra Andreeva, in three sets for her first win against a top-10 ranked player and to advance to her maiden WTA 1000 quarterfinal.
 Her run was ended in the last eight by 26th seed Linda Nosková.

+Kartal was named 2025 Lawn Tennis Association female player of the year.